 The Times top 100 best not-for-profit

-The CIPP achieved entry in The Sunday Times 100 Best Not-For-Profit Organisations to Work listing for demonstrating its commitment towards staff development.
+The CIPP has been named in The Sunday Times top 100 best not-for-profit organisations to work after demonstrating its commitment towards staff development.
 The award acknowledges excellence in workplace engagement and is judged purely on a staff survey – with only the highest level of overall employee engagement qualifying for the top 100.

-Shirley Harris, CIPP’s head of human resources, commented: “It gives me great joy and pride knowing that we work for an organisation which is so highly regarded.
-We want our employees to be happy and to not treat their job as just a nine to five – and that’s why our relationship with our employees is so important.
+“It gives me great joy and pride knowing that we work for an organisation which is so highly regarded.
+We want our employees to be happy and to not treat their job as just a 9 to 5 that is why our relationship with our employees is so important.
 We treat everyone as an individual and help nurture and grow talent.”

 - Shirley Harris, Head of HR and Payroll, CIPP

 The best companies to work for lists have been recognising excellent employee engagement for almost 20 years.
 The accreditation programme was modelled on the Michelin Guide star system which means it stands for quality and excellence.